cmcooper1980/docker-unifi-poe-control/README.md

 ## Usage

 Create a Unifi Admin account with a "Full Management" role of the network (uncheck "Use a Predefined Role" and select "None" for all other options available) that will specifically only be used for PoE control that is **$$\color{red}\text{Restricted to Local Access Only}$$**.
 This info is what you will enter into the `unifi_username.txt` and `unifi_password.txt` files.
 Create this account from the local management portal **NOT** from the Unifi cloud portal.
+You will also need to acquire your PoE switch's MAC address.

 <img width="346" height="469" alt="Unifi Admin example (Large)" src="https://github.com/user-attachments/assets/ae0322ea-f53e-4e83-be83-007bfee35d0f" />